sysco-middleware/sysco-middleware.github.io/_posts/2017-03-15-DBPollers-update-locked-rows-OSB_12C.md

 tags: [OSB, DBpollers]
 author: cliops
 ---
-In this post, we will learn some ways to handle a database row that is locked by a Databse Adapter with Distributed polling capablity in OSB 12c.
+In this post, we will learn some ways to handle a database row that is locked by a Database Adapter with Distributed polling capablity in OSB 12c.
 There we go:

 ### Introduction ###